Why

 In addition to teaching or reviewing specific course

-student and the problem he or she is having in school.
-An
+affecting the student and the challenges he or she is

-academic coach inspires and encourages students to reach
+facing in school.
+An academic coach inspires and encourages

 reinforce broader learning and thinking skills (e.g.